The Morse complex of the wedge of two extended star graphs and a path: Preliminaries

-\begin{rem} Let $\H(K)$ be the Hasse diagram of $K$, defined as a directed graph whose vertices correspond to the simplices of $K$, and which has a directed edge from $\sigma$ to $\tau$ whenever $\tau<\sigma$ and there is no simplex $\nu$ such that $\tau<\nu<\sigma$.
-Then, the Morse complex $\M(K)$ of $K$ can be defined as a simplicial complex whose vertices are in one-to-one correspondence to the edges of $\H(K)$, and $n$-simplices correspond to acyclic matching in $\H(K)$ consisting of $n+1$ edges. \end{rem}
+\begin{rem} By using Hasse diagrams, we can give an eqivalent definition of the Morse complex as in Definition \ref{dfn:Morse cplx}: The Morse complex $\M(K)$ of $K$ can be defined as a simplicial complex whose vertices are in one-to-one correspondence to the edges of $\H(K)$, and $n$-simplices correspond to acyclic matching in $\H(K)$ consisting of $n+1$ edges. \end{rem}

 We use the notation $K-\{v^\prime\}\coloneqq\{\sigma\in K\mid v^\prime\notin\sigma\}$.

 \begin{dfn}[cf. \cite{DLS22,DS23}] If $v$ dominates $v^\prime$, then the removal of $v^\prime$ from $K$ is called an \emph{elementary strong collapse} and is denoted by $K\searrow\searrow K-\{v^\prime\}$. \end{dfn}